hexbatch/apple-core/core-docs/step-3-remotes/remote-overview.md

             remote_uri_main: for url this is domain and subdomain, or ip, for commands, this is the first part before any whitespace.
                                 Manual ignores this.
 Code has the class with namespace
-            remote_uri_path: for url this is the path, for command this is what is left over from the field above
+            remote_uri_path: for url this is the path, for command this is what is left over from the field above xml_root_name : if xml then name of the root node xml_doc_type : if xml then object containing doc information